Wests Tigers: Appointment of new board and CEO

-Coach Benji Marshall 2024–
+Coach Benji Marshall 2024–present

 Prior to the end of the 2023 season, Benji Marshall, who had previously been the club's assistant coach, was appointed as head coach from the commencement of pre-season training for season 2024.

 One of the first appointments was adding John Morris as assistant and defensive coach for season 2024.
 Morris rejoined the club he played more than 70 games for, often playing alongside Marshall.

 The club endured another tough campaign in the 2024 NRL season winning only six matches all year.
 At one stage, the club went through a nine-game losing streak.
 In round 27, the Wests Tigers had the chance of avoiding their third straight wooden spoon as they played against Parramatta in what was dubbed by the media as the "Spoon Bowl".
 Wests would lose the match 60-26 which ensured they would finish with the wooden spoon for a third consecutive season.

 It capped off a bad year for the club with the NSW Cup team Western Suburbs also finishing with the wooden spoon.